jasonally/multi-user-blog/README.md

 The blog's appearance could be improved by installing a different theme, though it already has the basics of responsive design.
 Comments also do not properly display line breaks, as already noted in a TODO in comment.py.

 ### Thank you
 The Udacity, Stack Overflow, and Github communities were invaluable in helping me finish this project.
-I'm happy to return the favor to others as they learn about web development as well.
+I'm happy to return the favor to others as they learn about web development.